burningportra/projectx/docs/mechanical_trading_system_framework.md

 4.  **Multi-Timeframe Signal Engine (`src/analysis/analyzer_service.py`, `src/strategies/trend_start_finder.py`)**:
     *   **Purpose**: Analyzes OHLC data from the database for different contracts and timeframes to identify potential trading signals based on implemented strategies (currently CUS/CDS trend detection).
     *   **Functionality**: Periodically queries new OHLC data (using watermarks), applies strategy logic, and stores identified signals in the `detected_signals` table.
+(See Phase 2 for proposed event-driven enhancements).
     *   **Strategy**: The current primary strategy (`trend_start_finder.py`) is based on identifying "Confirmed Uptrend Starts" (CUS) and "Confirmed Downtrend Starts" (CDS) using a specific set of bar patterns and state transitions.

 5.  **Signal Coordination & Execution Logic (Future Development)**:
     *   **Purpose**: To combine signals from different analyzers (potentially across multiple timeframes or strategies) into a single, actionable trading decision.
 This component will then interact with an execution module to place orders.
     *   **Functionality (Conceptual)**: Will involve rules for signal confluence, filtering, and risk management before triggering an execution.

+6.  **Trend Start Data API (`web/src/app/api/trend-starts/route.ts`)**:
+    *   **Purpose**: Provides an HTTP API endpoint to retrieve stored trend start signals.
+    *   **Functionality**: Allows querying signals based on timeframe, contract ID, signal type, date range, and pagination.
+    *   **Key Technology**: Next.js API Routes, Prisma ORM for database interaction.

 ## Guiding Principles:

 *   **Event-Driven**: The system primarily reacts to new data (ticks from the market, new bars in the database) rather than constantly polling for changes.
 This is efficient and responsive.
+The transition of `analyzer_service.py` to an event-driven model using LISTEN/NOTIFY further emphasizes this.
 *   **Asynchronous Operations**: Utilizes `asyncio` for network I/O (SignalR) and potentially for other I/O-bound tasks to prevent blocking the main execution threads, ensuring the system remains responsive.
 *   **Data Integrity**: Critical for a trading system.
 Achieved through:
     *   Unique constraints in the database (e.g., on `ohlc_bars` for contract, timestamp, and timeframe) to prevent duplicates.